-Growth in first-time Customers acquired in six visitors on our website months of Selfe Savings launch in
+Growth in first-time visitors on our website Customers acquired in six months of Selfe Savings launch

 Eva

 We launched a women-specific savings account 'Eva' by roping in ace Indian cricketer, Smriti Mandhana, as the brand ambassador.
 Eva is a unique savings account for women to address the well-being of women in every aspect such as health, wealth and prosperity.